sensu/sensu-puppet/README.md

         subscription: linux
 ```

-If your entities have more than one network interface it may be necessary to specify the order of interfaces to search when looking for the IP address:
+For entities with multiple network interfaces, specify the interface search order:

 ```yaml
 version: 2